Best Diet for Common Mynah

 Common Mynah Nutritional Profile

 The Common Mynah has specific dietary requirements shaped by its 24x24x24 inches minimum build and friendly temperament.
 With a typical lifespan of 12-25 years, long-term nutritional planning is essential to maximize quality of life.
 Common Mynah birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Common Mynah to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Common Mynah to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Common Mynah